 3. How long does chocolate frosting last?

-Chocolate frosting can be stored in an airtight container in the refrigerator for up to one week.
-If you freeze it, make sure to thaw it in the refrigerator before using.
+In an airtight container in the fridge it keeps for about a week.
+If you freeze it, thaw in the fridge and re-whip before using.

 4. What can I use instead of butter in chocolate frosting?